Global Fashion Management MA

 Creative strategic thinking is at the heart of the programme.
 With a strong balance between theory (academic) and practice (industry), you will engage with a unique blend of global fashion management themes such as contemporary values and systems, creative engagement, data-driven retail, digital transformation, and consumption experience.

 You will study at two internationally renowned Schools at the University of Leeds.
-The School of Design, as the principal school, affords you to draw creative mastery, inspiration, and ideas from various creative resources.
+The School of Design, as the principal school, affords you the opportunity to draw creative mastery, inspiration, and ideas from various creative resources.
 Studying at the Business School enhances your strategic thinking and sharpens your business acumen.

-MA Global Fashion Management has been developed in consultation with leading fashion retailers.
+MA Global Fashion Management has been developed in consultation with leading fashion brands and retailers.
 It represents a new direction in amalgamating retail-systems management, business, and design thinking research within global fashion.
 This programme enables you to gain comprehensive knowledge, skills and critical competencies required for strategic and senior roles in the fashion industry.

 Please refer to our deadline information before submitting an application to this course.